 - Infections: Since people living with lupus are sometimes on medications that suppress the immune system, they may be more likely to get infections.
 When infections happen, you are likely to be more fatigued.

 - Insomnia: Not sleeping well is an obvious cause of fatigue.
 You might not be sleeping well for a variety of reasons, including side effects from medications or pain.
+Distractions from cell phones, tablets and TVs can cause difficulty falling asleep.

 - Sleep apnea: This is a problem with not being able to get enough oxygen while you sleep.
 Obesity or abnormal tissue in the throat can be a cause.
 People with this disorder often awake feeling unrefreshed.
+A sleep study can be helpful to make this diagnosis.

 - Doing too much: Having too much to do can cause fatigue, even among those who are healthy.
 Often patients are taking on too much and need to modify their routine.
 If you have a list of five things to do, cross off two immediately so you can realistically manage those tasks.
+Don’t be afraid to ask for help!

 Medications can cause or contribute to fatigue as well.
 Dr. Berman stressed that every person is different and therefore will experience medications differently.
 If you are doing well on your current medications, then there is no reason to believe you will not do well in the future.
 Below is a list of medications that may contribute to fatigue, however.
+Reviewing your list of medications with your doctor may be in order!

 - Cold and allergy medication: While some people can get "hyper" from these medications, a lot of people feel very sleepy on them.
 If you need to take them to deal with allergy season, be aware some of these medications can contribute to your fatigue.

 - Muscle relaxants: Sometimes you may need to take muscle relaxants, but they can make you feel quite tired.
-Dr. Berman usually recommends to her patients that they take them at night so they don't interrupt your sleep cycle and you get the medication benefit.
+Dr. Berman sometimes recommends to her patients that they take them at night so they don't interrupt your sleep cycle and you get the medication benefit.

-- Blood pressure medications: While rare, these some types of these medications can have an impact on your fatigue.
+- Blood pressure medications: While rare, some types of these medications can have an impact on your fatigue.

 - Antidepressants: Medications such as Paxil, Prozac, Zoloft, and Cymbalta can occasionally contribute to feelings of fatigue in some people.

 - Prednisone: Many people living with lupus take prednisone regularly.
-It can act as a stimulant, causing insomnia and problems getting the necessary amount of sleep.
+It can act as a stimulant, causing insomnia and ultimately result in problems getting the necessary amount of sleep.
 If you are experiencing this, speak to your doctor about whether it is safe to try lowering your dose, or changing the time of day you take it.

 While fatigue is a common experience, Dr. Berman believes both patients and healthcare professionals do not know enough about how to manage fatigue well.

-- Did you get good night's sleep?
+- Do you get good night's sleep?
 Sleep is directly linked to fatigue.
 If you aren't getting a good night's sleep, you should make your doctor aware of this so that they can try to address it.
 It is also important to keep in mind that certain medications may cause sleeping difficulties.

-- After you wake up, for how many hours can you work productively before you get hit with a wall of fatigue?
+- After you wake up, for how many hours can you work productively before you get hit with fatigue?
 This question can help you and your doctor track changes in your fatigue level over time.
 If at some point you used to be able to accomplish six hours of work, and currently you are only able to work for two hours, this can signal to you and your doctor that there may be some underlying issues.

 - What are your daily activities?
 These questions help gauge how much energy you exert on a daily basis.